 This version is faster and more concise than the others; the only drawback is that it takes more explaining.

 The code for this chapter is in the Jupyter notebook chap06.ipynb in the repository for this book.
 Open this notebook, read the code, and run the cells.
-You can use this notebook to work on the exercises in this chapter.
+You can use this notebook to work on the following exercises.
 My solutions are in chap06soln.ipynb.

 Start GoL in a random state and run it until it stabilizes.
 What stable patterns can you identify?